Reviews You Can Rely On

 Ease of Use

-There is generally a bit of a tradeoff between high-quality results and ease of use — the more effort something takes, generally, the higher the quality of the outcome.
-We tend to sacrifice a bit of precision for the sake of convenience.
+There is generally a tradeoff between high-quality results and ease of use; we find that oftentimes, the more effort something takes, the higher the quality of the outcome.
+We tend to sacrifice a bit of precision for the sake of convenience, which is okay sometimes.
 Although the knife sharpeners that score highest in sharpening ability are not generally the easiest to use, there are a few in our lineup that strike a nice balance of these two qualities.

 It's important that we don't let “user-friendliness” alone overshadow the Ease of Use metric.
-It is certainly an important component, and we consider how easy a knife sharpener is for a novice to understand — whether it is intuitive enough to use right out of the box or if it will take a significant amount of practice to master.
+It is certainly an important component, and we consider how easy a knife sharpener is for a novice to understand — whether it is intuitive enough to use right out of the box or if it takes a significant amount of practice to master.
 But more comprehensively, we approach Ease of Use from the standpoint of “usability”, which considers how well these products can be used effectively and efficiently to satisfactorily sharpen a knife.
-These sharpeners were assessed based on their ease of setup, comprehensiveness of process — that is, how many abrasives are available — the skill necessary, and the time to sharpen one knife.
+These sharpeners were assessed based on their ease of setup, the comprehensiveness of the process — judged by how many abrasives are available — the skill necessary, and the time to sharpen a single knife.

 knife sharpener - the easiest-to-use knife sharpener is not just user-friendly but...